Hilda Heine: Second presidency

 Heine was reelected to the Nitijeļā in the 2023 general election.
 The presidential selection took place on 2 January, where she defeated Kabua, receiving 17 votes against his 16.
 She was sworn in the following day.
 The slimmer majority presented a more challenging environment for Heine to enact policy compared to her inauguration in 2016.
 In response, she included several of Kabua's supporters when forming her new cabinet on 9 January.

 Creating her new cabinet, Heine appointed Joe Bejang as Minister of Education, Jess Gasper Jr. as Minister of Culture and Internal Affairs, Thomas Heine as Minister of Public Works, Kalani Kaneko as Minister of Foreign Affairs, Hilton Tonton Kendall as Minister of Transportation and Communications, Ota Kisino as Minister of Health, Bremity Lakjohn as Minister in Assistance, Tony Muller as Minister of Natural Resources and Commerce, David Paul as Minister of Finance, and Wisely Zackhras as Minister of Justice.
 Ministers Heine, Kaneko, Muller, Muller, and Paul had served in President Heine's cabinet during her first term.
 She appointed David Anitok as Presidential Envoy for Nuclear Justice and Human Rights.

 After her inauguration, Heine declared that energy was her first priority for her next term.
 She began her second term by declaring two states of emergency.
 The first was in regard to limited food and fuel on Kili Island, which had been depleted following the bankruptcy of the Bikini Resettlement Trust Fund.
 The second was in response to an energy crisis in Majuro as Marshalls Energy Company failed to provide consistent power.
 She also continued the Marshall Islands' negotiations with the United States regarding the Compact of Free Association (COFA).
 Over the following months, Heine toured the Marshallese populations that faced lasting effects from 20th century nuclear testing conducted by the United States.

+On 12 March 2025, Heine joined the Advisory Board of the Global Center on Adaptation.